All Episodes

 That could work because they don't want to be afraid of flying.

-There, there's no counter um force.
+There's no counter force.

-If somebody comes in and says, can you use hypnosis on me to quit smoking or to quit uh eating?
+If somebody comes in and says, can you use hypnosis on me to quit smoking or to quit eating?

 I would say, well, I could try.

-You'll have about a 30% success rate, and it'll be about the same success rate as every other thing you could have tried.
+You'll have about a 30% success rate and it'll be about the same success rate as every other thing you could have tried.

 Like there's no advantage.

-But uh the behavioral stuff only depends on, and this is a reframe, actually, whether you want to quit or you've decided to quit.
+And the reason that the success rates are very similar, with the exception of chemical interventions, but the behavioral stuff only depends on, and this is a reframe actually, whether you want to quit or you've decided to quit.

 That's actually one of the reframes in my book.